sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10 - Connected/03 Reflection Pt 2.md

 For a brief moment you expect some surprised retort to this.

 "I can't see how.
 I can't be a hero of your calibre, just because I am actually... trying to do something about this situation.
-If I... had my way, I'd still be travelling about Hyrule."
+If I... had my way, I'd still be travelling about Hyrule.
+I'd be a lot more carefree, I suppose."

 You almost missed those early days...